WooCommerce Appointments: Set Up Online Booking

 Virtual Appointments: Zoom and Google Meet Built In

-One of the most useful features for service businesses is the Zoom and Google Meet connection.
-When a customer books a virtual appointment with WooCommerce, the plugin automatically creates the meeting and delivers the link in the confirmation email.
+For virtual services, the Zoom and Google Meet connection does the part that people usually forget.
+When a customer books a virtual appointment, the plugin automatically creates the meeting and delivers the link in the confirmation email.
 There’s no manual step between “booking confirmed” and “customer has their meeting link.”

 Setting up the Zoom connection involves creating an app in the Zoom App Marketplace and connecting it to your WooCommerce store.
 The interface is straightforward: you select which Zoom products your app should work in, then configure the API scopes that allow the plugin to create meetings on your behalf.